pwhittlesea/pwhittlesea.github.com/content/posts/2025-02-19-10-years-frameworks/index.md

 For every feature (read behaviour) you add, you then have to test and maintain it.
 It's one more thing that you have to provide backward compatible changes for, one more thing to patch.
-It broadens your likelihood of getting a CVE if it includes new libraries, and increases churn if it's a new feature which is still having its behaviour ironed out.
+It broadens your likelihood of getting a {{< term "CVE" >}} if it includes new libraries, and increases churn if it's a new feature which is still having its behaviour ironed out.

 An application framework needs to be clear about what it does, but clearer about what it is not supposed to do; otherwise you end up with a swiss-army knife of chaos[^1].